cpurtlebaugh/swenson-he-challenge/README.md

         psql postgres
         postgres=# CREATE DATABASE swenson;
     ```
-    You can use check to see if the DB was created by typing:
+    You can use check to see if the DB was created by typing.
     ```
         postgres=# \list
     ````

+    For the new databse if your user does not have privileges listed in the Access Privilege column you can apply the following:

+    ```
+        GRANT CONNECT ON DATABASE databse TO username;
+    ```

+4. If you'd like to change the name of the database be sure to change the name in the `knexfile.js` on line #4
+    ```
+        connection: 'postgres://localhost/swenson',
+    ```

 4. Next setup and seed the database in the project by running the following:

+5. To run the server locally:
+    ```
+        npm start
+    ```